 - Certain human subjects research that involves face-to-face engagement with participants, where risk of virus transmission and virus vulnerability of subjects is low-to-moderate and risks can be mitigated, may be approved.
 Follow guidelines for submitting.
 See also Guidance for NIH-funded Clinical Trials and Human Subjects Studies Affected by COVID-19.

 - Ensure continuity of data security as you transition to remote work.
 Changes in your data security plan may need to be updated in a modification to your HRPP protocol.
 See below for additional information about accessing sensitive data remotely.

-If the researcher does not have secure access to the data set (e.g., remote access via VPN or other means), then the data set should not be accessed, or analysis of risk should be considered.
+If the researcher does not have secure access to the data set (e.g., remote access via VPN), then the data set should not be accessed, or analysis of risk should be considered.
 Researchers should work with their IT departments to explore whether a secure remote access option is viable for their project and appropriate for the type of data.

 What do I need to think about when shifting in-person activities to virtual or remote methods?